silnrsi/wstr/src/content/docs/reference/styleguide.md

 Content should mainly be in English, however, that is not a rule, and content in other languages is welcome.
 If there is a need for multiple versions of a page in different languages we may wish to install extensions that make it easier to author and navigate between content languages.

 English spelling may be American, International, or British to reflect the diversity and personal style of team members.
 It should, however, remain consistent throughout a page or pages of interrelated content.
-British text should use Oxford spelling, with the _-ize_ ending for words such as _organize_, _realize_, and _privatize_, but with words ending in _-yse_ retaining the _s_, as in _analyse_ and _catalyse_ etc_.
+British text should use Oxford spelling, with the _-ize_ ending for words such as _organize_, _realize_, and _privatize_, but with words ending in _-yse_ retaining the _s_, as in _analyse_ and _catalyse_ etc.

 Punctuation should follow general guidelines:

-- Quotations can use either single (British) or double (American) quotes as long as they are consistent throughout a page.
+- Quotations can use either single (British) or double (American) quotes as long as they are consistent throughout a pag, although single quotes are slightly preferred.
 Place punctuation marks outside of quotation marks unless the punctuation is part of the quotation itself.
 This practice is sometimes referred to as 'logical punctuation'.
 Source files can use either straight or 'curly' quotes—rendered pages will convert them to typographic ones.
 - Comma-separated lists should use the 'Oxford comma' to provide clarity, as in: _The design process involves initiating, experimenting, forming, harmonizing, and adapting_.
 - Ampersands should only be used when they are part of a name or title or heading, such as _Scripts & Languages_.
 - The copyright symbol © should be used rather than (c) except in quotations or examples.